DWWA judge profile: Rebecca Gibb MW - Decanter

 While in New Zealand, she became a Master of Wine, graduating top of her class and winning the Madame Bollinger medal for excellence in tasting.

-A former winner of both the UK’s young wine writer of the year and the Louis Roederer emerging wine writer, Rebecca’s first book The Wines of New Zealand will be published in 2018 as part of the recently revived Classic Wine Library Series.
+A former winner of both the UK’s young wine writer of the year and the Louis Roederer emerging wine writer, Rebecca’s first book The Wines of New Zealand was published in 2018 as part of the recently revived Classic Wine Library Series.

 She also runs wine events and has a consultancy business The Drinks Project.

-When she’s not working, Rebecca enjoys running, playing the cello and watching darts.
+When she is not working, Rebecca enjoys running, playing the cello and watching darts.

 Follow Rebecca on Twitter: @rebeccagibb